btlarkin/DevAccelerator/10_Resources/lark_self_environment.md

 ## Project Overview

-This project aims to create a unified IT environment that seamlessly integrates a hybrid platform, a robust DevOps dashboard, comprehensive infrastructure orchestration, and **MLOps capabilities as an advanced feature**.
+This project aims to create a unified IT environment that seamlessly integrates a hybrid platform, a robust DevOps dashboard, comprehensive infrastructure orchestration, and **MLOps capabilities as an advanced feature**, and **Blockchain capabilities as an additional advanced feature**.
 The goal is to simulate real-world scenarios, foster collaboration, and showcase the efficiency of modern IT operations and the deployment of intelligent applications.

 ## Project Components

-### 1. Hybrid Platform Integration
+### 1\.
+Hybrid Platform Integration

   - Deploy a hybrid platform that includes AWS-like and Azure-like VMs, along with a local development environment.
   - Simulate a cloud migration scenario from the local environment to AWS and Azure VMs.
   - Implement auto-scaling features, robust security measures, and advanced networking configurations for the hybrid platform.

 #### AWS-like VM